-Field evaluations are stored electronically by the School of Social Work and are available upon request to third parties if the student has signed a release of information for that purpose.
-Third parties include, but are not limited to, potential employers, other schools, licensing boards, etc. These documents may be obtained by emailing a request to scsw@uark.edu.
+Field evaluations that were completed prior to Fall 2020 are stored electronically by the School of Social Work and are available upon request to third parties if the student has signed a release of information for that purpose.
+Third parties include, but are not limited to, potential employers, other schools, licensing boards, etc. These documents may be obtained by e- mailing a request to scsw@uark.edu.
 Please include name, graduation date, contact information, and name and address of the school or university requesting the evaluation.
+Field evaluations completed during or after Fall 2020, are available on each student's Tevera account.